 It can take between 30 and 60 minutes for the jam to reach the point when it gels, or turns jammy.
 Be patient.
 My jams usually take a little longer than 60 minutes to get there.

 When you suspect the jam is set, get your chilled plate from the freezer.
 Put a dollop of jam on the plate and let it sit for 1-2 minutes.

 If the dollop runs and spreads out thinly, the jam isn’t not ready.
 Keep on simmering.
 If the dollop mounds up a bit and wrinkles slightly when you touch it with your fingertip, it’s ready to can.

 You can use a thermometer to help tell when your jam is ready.
 Generally, jams will hit 220°F when they are at the gelling point.
 However, many thermometers (especially instant-read ones) can’t be submerged in the jam deeply enough for an accurate reading.
 I find my jams achieve a just-right consistency when I pay attention to visual and audio cues rather than a thermometer.

 Reduce the heat to the lowest setting possible.
 Skim off the last of the foamy scum from the ridge of the pot.

-Ladle the hot jam into the hot sterilized jars, leaving 1/4-inch headspace (that’s the gap between the top of the jam and the rim of the jar).
+Remove the jars form the canner with jar lifters.
+Ladle the hot jam into the hot jars, leaving 1/4-inch headspace (that’s the gap between the top of the jam and the rim of the jar).
 If there’s any jam on the rims of the jars, wipe them off first with a clean damp towel, and then a clean dry towel.